 My Favorite and Free Organizers

-Soon after, while running late from grocery shopping, I shoved the bags that were holding my frozen foods into the chest freezer until later when I could put my foods away properly.
+Soon after that, while running late from grocery shopping, I shoved the bags that were holding my frozen foods into the chest freezer until later when I could put my food away properly.

 First, Sort Your Foods

 What you will want to do is sort your food.

 Personally, I sort them by chicken, other meats, potatoes, snacks, bread, and breakfast.

 I suggest sorting whichever way makes sense to you.

 Sorting your food will also help you determine how many bags you may need.